The Key Elements of a Successful Marketing Strategy

 You will then want to put all of this into a content creation plan.
 Organising all of your content, media, and copy into one place, and making a plan of how you are going to use it.

 It is then important to look at what tools and software you will be using to implement your marketing.
 You might need something such as Google Analytics to measure web page performance and customer behaviours.
-Or if your marketing plan includes a lot of social media, it could be beneficial to use a tool such as a social media scheduler which can provide analytics to help you keep track of what your audience reacts to.
+Or if your marketing plan includes a lot of social media, it could be beneficial to use a tool like a social media scheduler that can provide analytics to help you keep track of what your audience reacts to.

 5. MEASURING & ANALYZING RESULTS

 A marketing strategy doesn't stop when you start to implement it.
 It is an ever-changing, fluid strategy that should be evolved and tweaked in relation to results.